icey830/restapiexpress/README.md

 # How to define your Resources?

 **only 3 steps**

 1. write a documentation for your resource

 2. run grunt in your project folder
     ```javascript
     grunt
     ```

-3. run grunt test in your project folder (if not success, you problably made a mistak in step one)
+3. run grunt test in your project folder (if not success, you probably made a mistake in step one)
     ```javascript
     grunt test
     ```

 ## How to describe in a documentation file?
 Take a look into the folder apidoc/, there are some default documentations

-actually theres are some fileds you have to describe.
+actually there are some fields you have to describe.

 * define title, description, version etc.
 * define database model
 * define permissions for every User-Role and HTTP-Method (GET, POST, PUT, HEAD, OPTIONS, etc.)

 ### optional and not implemented in current version

 * define parameters on collection
 * define HTTP-States messages
 * define cache-controls